 I found that she has a mild-to-moderate, high frequency, age related hearing loss.
 This is causing a lack of speech clarity, particularly when in noisy environments and when watching television.
 I recommended that she has a two week free trial of the latest Oticon Opn hearing aids, which will improve speech clarity and help make conversations easier to follow even with background noise.
 I schedule a fitting appointment with her for three days later to begin the trial, and ultimately to improve her quality of life.

-13:00 – Lunchtime – time to re-fuel for the busy afternoon clinic!
+Time to re-fuel for the busy afternoon clinic!

 14:00 – Wax Removal (Microsuction)

 My afternoon clinic begins with a gentleman booked for an ear wax consultation.
 His ears have been completely blocked with wax for the past seven days and it is affecting his ability to understand speech and to orientate sounds around him.
 I examine his ears via Video Otoscope to show him the issue directly on the clinic room monitor screen.
 The microsuction unit works like a small vacuum cleaner, and within ten minutes his ears are completely wax free and his hearing has returned to normal.

 15:00 – Wax Removal (Water Irrigation)

 My microsuction appointment is quickly followed by a patient who has much more stubborn wax, deep within the ear canals.
 I therefore choose to remove the wax via irrigation – a technique that gently pulses lukewarm water against the ear canal, simply carrying the wax out of the ear.
 As with microsuction, this wax removal method is completely safe and pain-free.

 16:00 – Hearing Aid Fitting